Eczbek/xieite/docs/namespaces/preprocessor/attribute.md

 &nbsp;

 ## Description
 Macros for non-standard compiler-specific statement, label, type, variable, and function attributes. `XIEITE_ATTRIBUTE_PACKED()` has special usage.
-See header file for specifics.
+See header for specifics.

 &nbsp;